Agriculture

 Attention!
 It is impossible to send a clone to cultivate fields that are adjacent to a destroyed house.
 To successfully cultivate the fields, the house must be repaired.

-After harvesting, your clones will be automatically released from working in their plots, and you will need to redistribute them again to free plots (manually or automatically) that are ready for the next growing season (cycle).
+After harvesting, your clones will be automatically released from working on their plots, and you will need to redistribute them again to free plots (manually or automatically) that are ready for the next growing season (cycle).

-Land Management Options #
+Plots Management Options #

 As your account develops, the amount of land available for cultivation by your clones will only increase.
-You will have to manage more and more land.
+You will have to manage more and more lands.
 We have tried to make managing your plots convenient at any level of development, regardless of their number.

 In the “Your fields” section (“Business” → “Farming” → “Your fields”) there are two sets of land management elements: complex (all plots) and individual (plots of a specific house).